-The Chrome browser gets all sorts of reputation for itself, a few choose to blame the browser for lack of security and lack of more in-depth tools, but when it comes to the bigger picture, imagining a better browser than Chrome is hard.
-Speed, scalability, performance, and things like Developer Tools is what keeps both web designers and web developers stick with Chrome for the long-term strategy.
+Chrome gets all sorts of reputation for itself; a few choose to blame the lack of security and in-depth tools.
+But when it comes to the bigger picture, imagining a better browser than Chrome is hard.
+Speed, scalability, performance, and things like Developer Tools is what keeps both web designers and web developers stick to Chrome for the long-term strategy.

-There has been a lot of discussion about the safety and privacy of Google Chrome Extensions, but what it comes down to is a mindful choice of extensions that are built by trustworthy developers and startups that actually want to deliver some good for the community.
-The expansion of Chrome’s capabilities has provided developers with the necessary toolkits and features to build extensions that can help to cultivate more productivity, and more importantly — more accessibility for building things in the browser.
+There have been lots of discussions about the safety and privacy of Google Chrome Extensions.
+But, what it comes down to is a mindful choice of extensions from trustworthy developers and startups who actually want to deliver something good to the community.
+The expansion of Chrome’s capabilities has provided developers with the necessary toolkits and features to build extensions that can help to cultivate more productivity, and more importantly, more accessibility for building things in the browser.

-Front-end developers are amongst the bigger winners of using Chrome, as it provides a very fluid IDE-like experience when building websites and apps for the browser, and also for the mobile web.
-We will be covering the best fifteen Google Chrome Extensions for designers, some of which developers might find use for too.
-The list is unbiased and based on research that designers themselves have shared over some of the most popular community forums and platforms we can find on the web today.
+Front-end developers are amongst the bigger winners of using Chrome, as it provides a very fluid IDE-like experience when building websites and apps for the browser and mobile web.
+We will be covering the best fifteen Google Chrome Extensions for designers, some of which developers might find useful, too.
+The list is unbiased and based on research that designers have shared over some of the most popular community forums on the web today.

-Fonts and typography are the essential part of great web design, not only do they help to add personality, they immensely help to compliment design course of action.
+Fonts and typography are essential parts of great web design; not only do they help add personality, they also immensely help compliment the design course of action.
 Most of the modern designs we see today are utilizing some sort of external fonts and typographic standards to truly extend the user experience for everyone involved.
 With Font Playground, designers can now get access to a flexible extension that helps you play with your fonts on your designs directly from the browser.
 Choose from over a 1000+ unique Google Fonts and see how they interact with each other on different occasions.

 With millions of active websites, and plenty of new websites we visit every single day, there’s always something that catches our eye, a particular widget or dynamic function, or a particular font that just seems to look outstanding, but we aren’t able to pinpoint the name for it.
 With the WhatFont extension you are able to quickly examine fonts on any give website page and quickly learn the name of the font so that you can begin your search for it.
 Other than that, WhatFont also helps to understand the kind of services that are being used to serve fonts, in the case that they are coming from premium or free services like Google Fonts, or Typekit.